rackerlabs/rackspace-how-to/content/cloud-servers/configuring-mysql-server-on-centos.md

 ### Database engine

-The last concept we'll talk about here is that of the "database engine".
+The last concept we'll talk about here is that of the *database engine*.
 The engine is the process that's churning away behind the scenes, writing to and reading data from files.
 You won't usually need to know anything other than that it's there, but sometimes you'll want to run an